-As a pro bono advisor to the Home to Bilo team, I played a key behind-the-scenes role in the success of a high-profile community campaign credited with "chang[ing] the national conversation on refugees".1
+As a pro bono advisor to the Home to Bilo team, I played a key behind-the-scenes role in a winning community campaign credited with "chang[ing] the national conversation on refugees".1

 For four years, I worked closely with local organisers dedicated to bringing the Nadesalingam home to the central Queensland town of Biloela.